rajmridul/RMD/README_DEPLOYMENT.md

 Click "Create Web Service" to deploy the bot.

+## Troubleshooting Deployment Issues

+If you encounter build errors:

+1. Check that you're using the build.sh script as your build command
+2. Verify that the runtime.txt specifies Python 3.9
+3. If NumPy or other compilation errors occur, try using pre-compiled wheels by modifying requirements.txt

 ## Webhook vs Long Polling

 The bot supports two modes of operation: